 - Amount you wish to transfer

 Most balance transfer requests are completed within 2-3 business days, but please allow up to 10 business days for the payee to receive payment.
-Remember to pay at least your minimum amount due to your other lender until the balance transfer payment posts.
+Remember to pay at least the minimum amount due to your other lender until the balance transfer payment posts.

 Any cardholder (primary, joint, or authorized user) age 18 and older can request a balance transfer.

-Balance transfers can only be performed on accounts in good standing - meaning the account is current (not delinquent) and not over the available credit limit.
+Balance transfers can only be performed on accounts in good standing—meaning the account is current (not delinquent) and not over the available credit limit.

 No, BECU does not allow this type of balance transfer.

-You can use the all the credit available but if the amount you're transferring is equal to the available credit limit of the BECU Visa, the accrued interest will immediately put your account over your credit limit when your statement cycles.
+You can use the all the credit available but if the amount you're transferring is equal to the available credit limit of the BECU Visa, the accrued interest will immediately put your account over the credit limit when your statement cycles.